Your loved one is going to go through a lot of changes and self discovery and out of love for your family member you will have to

 Family, Friends, and Loved Ones Help Page

-The Transgendered Soul (TGS) gives only general information relating to transition for individuals with gender disphoria or Intersexed condition.
-We are not responsible for
+The TGS gives only general information relating to transition for individuals with gender disphoria or

-what the individual does with that information.
-We do not suggest any results from the information provided here.
-Our purpose is to offer resources and encouragement to
+Not suggest any results from the information provided here.
+Our purpose is to offer resources and

-individuals suffering with these conditions in hopes of connecting them with resources useful to them and all aspects of their transition.
-The TGS will be held harmless from
+encouragement to individuals suffering with these conditions in hopes of connecting them with resources

-any results an individual gets from a provider or information located on this site.
-TGS does not engage in the practice of medicine or psychology, is not a medical or
+not engage in the practice of medicine or psychology, is not a medical or psychological authority, and does not claim medical or psychiatric knowledge.

-psychological authority, and does not claim medical or psychiatric knowledge.
-TGS recommends that you consult your own physician and psychologist regarding any course of
+TGS recommends that you consult your own physician and psychologist regarding any course of treatment or medication.

-treatment or medication.
 There are links to other web sites in various places through out our web site.
-TGS is not responsible for the content of other websites reached from
+TGS is not responsible for

-links on our website.
 Use of this site and its information constitutes an agreement to these terms.

 A Trans Life